Best Online Master’s Degrees in: Education

 Many graduates of online master’s degrees in education continue their careers as K-12 teachers in public and private schools, where they may move into roles as master teachers and mentors for new and/or struggling teachers.
 Others go on to become school principals, district administrators, and instructional coordinators.
 Still others use their master’s degree as a stepping stone into future doctoral study in education as they pursue careers in academia as university professors and researchers.

 Whether they teach kindergarten, elementary, middle, or high school aged children, public school teachers must be licensed in the state where they teach, and licensure requirements vary by state.
-Kindergarten and elementary school teachers earned median salaries of $48,800 and $51,660, respectively, while middle school teachers earned a median salary of $51,960 as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Kindergarten and elementary school teachers earned median salaries of $48,800 and $51,660, respectively, while middle school teachers earned a median salary of $51,960, according to the U.S. Bureau of Labor Statistics (BLS).
 High school teachers reported the highest median salaries of all K-12 teachers, at $53,230, the BLS noted.

 Instructional coordinators, who provide oversight to school curriculums and help set teaching standards in school districts, are expected to experience 20% job growth through 2020, which is faster job growth than most other occupations, according to the BLS.
 They reported a median salary of $58,830, and work in a variety of industries, including elementary and secondary schools; state, local, and private educational support services; junior colleges; and colleges, universities, and professional schools.

 School principals and assistant principals, who typically must have a master’s degree, also generally have experience as teachers before becoming principals.
 Some must have school administrator licensure as well.
-Elementary, middle school, and high school principals reported a median yearly wage of $86,970 as of May 2010, the BLS stated.
+Elementary, middle school, and high school principals reported a median yearly wage of $86,970, the BLS stated.
 However, keep in mind that salaries for all of these professions vary based on one’s experience, location, and other considerations.